Sani Abacha: National politics

+This was achieved after adding six states to the already existing 30 to make up the present 36 states in the country.

-Abacha held a constitutional conference between 1993 to 1995.
+Abacha held a constitutional conference between 1993 and 1995.
 Early in 1998, Abacha announced that elections would be held on 1 August, with a view toward handing power to a civilian government on 1 October.
 It later became apparent that Abacha had no intention of relinquishing power.
 By April 1998, Abacha had coerced the country's five political parties into endorsing him as the sole presidential candidate.

 Foreign policy

 In 1995, following the execution of Ken Saro-Wiwa, Nigeria was suspended from the Commonwealth of Nations.
 While hosting Nelson Mandela, Abacha admitted he was advised against interfering with Saro-Wiwa's trial—but made assurances that he would use his rank in government to commute the sentence if death sentence was pronounced.
-Justice Ibrahim Auta was the judge presiding over the proceedings, and sentenced Saro-Wiwa to death by hanging.
+Justice Ibrahim Auta was the judge presiding over the proceedings and sentenced Saro-Wiwa to death by hanging.
 Abacha did not commute the sentence.

 In 1997, Muammar Gaddafi's West African Tour to Sani Abacha to mark the new Islamic year directly infringed United Nations Sanctions on Libya, yet he was greeted by thousands of Abacha's supporters who came out to demonstrate their loyalty in Kano.
-The Libyan leader made no commitments to Nigeria but merely sought to strengthen relations with the country, many saw the visit as a way to strengthen his agenda of Pan-Africanism.
+The Libyan leader sought to strengthen relations with the country, as a way to strengthen his agenda of Pan-Africanism.

 Abacha intervened in the Liberian Civil War.
-Through the Economic Community of West African States Monitoring Group, Abacha sent troops to Liberia to fight against the rising insurgency in the country and political tensions.
+Through the Economic Community of West African States Monitoring Group, Abacha sent troops to Liberia to fight against the rising insurgency in the country.
 The Civil War, which began in 1989, saw an influx of Nigerian troops from 1990 when Abacha was defence minister.

-Despite being repeatedly condemned by the US State Department, Abacha did have a few ties to American politics.
+Despite being repeatedly condemned by the US State Department, Abacha did have a few ties to American politicians.
 In 1997, Senator James Inhofe (R-Oklahoma) travelled to Nigeria to meet with Abacha as a representative of the "Family", a group of evangelical Christian politicians and civic leaders.
 Abacha and the Family had a business and political relationship from that point until his death.
 Abacha also developed ties with other American political figures such as Senator Carol Moseley Braun (D-Illinois) Rev. Jesse Jackson and Minister Louis Farrakhan.
 Several African American political leaders visited Nigeria during his reign and Farrakhan supported his administration.